apache/zeppelin/docs/interpreter/spark.md

 #### Results
-Now clicking the Spark Web UI link on the paragraph we can see the Spark job running **'Spark Web UI'** inside the modal in zeppelin context.
+Now clicking the Spark Web UI link on the paragraph we can see the Spark job running **'Spark Web UI'** inside the modal in Zeppelin Notebook.